 Inside Out Toronto LGBT Film Festival

-Inside Out Toronto LGBT Film Festival is the largest of its kind in Canada, celebrating films from Canada and around the world geared towards the LGBT community.
-While the works are LGBT-centered, Inside Out attracts a horde of film buffs who embrace talent in diversity.
+Inside Out Toronto LGBT Film Festival is the largest of its kind in Canada, celebrating films from Canada and around the world that are geared towards the LGBTQ community.
+While the works are LGBTQ-centered, diversity in all its forms is the main focus.

-While the festival usually takes place during June, known the world over as Pride month, this year it will start May 26 through June 5, 2016.
+The festival usually takes place during June, known the world over as Pride Month.

 Toronto Jewish Film Festival

-Documentary and full-length and short feature films that touch on Jewish culture and community are showcased at the Toronto Jewish Film Festival.
-Last year, TJFF screened 118 films and paid tribute to Rod Serling (of the Twilight Zone fame) and Al Waxman (an actor best known for the sitcom King of Kensington).
+Documentary, full-length and short feature films that touch on Jewish culture and community are showcased at the Toronto Jewish Film Festival.
+Last year, TJFF screened 118 films and paid tribute to Rod Serling (of The Twilight Zone fame) and Al Waxman (an actor best known for the sitcom King of Kensington).

 Toronto Student Film Festival (Take 21)